 The play-offs are not the most high profile competition nor the most glamorous and it won’t necessarily feature the best quality football you’ll ever see.
 But it is one of the best tournaments in the sport, even if it only comprises five games in total each year.
 These games can be career-defining, in both good and bad ways.

 In 1996 Steve Claridge scored the winning goal for Leicester City against Crystal Palace, sending them to the Premier League.
 Speaking on BBC Five Live’s Football Daily podcast last year, he talked about what it is like to be on the winning side of a play-off.

 “There’s a huge amount of relief along with the jubilation and elation of the day,” the former forward said.
 “The next year I got one in a cup final, right?
 (Leicester beat Middlesbrough to win the League Cup) And honestly, if you’d say to me you’re winning a major cup final, mate — it was absolutely nothing on the play-off.

 “The play-off was so much more rewarding.
 The actual approach to the cup final was different to the play-off.
 We lose the cup final and we lose that one-off game.
 You lose that play-off game, you’ve lost the season.
 It’s completely different.”

-Lower down the food chain and the jubilation that Claridge speaks can be multiplied several times.
+Lower down the food chain and the jubilation of which Claridge speaks can be multiplied several times.
 How often do these teams get to go to Wembley, if ever?
-Tranmere Rovers, who lost three consecutive First Division play-off semi-finals in the nineties, won promotion to League One in the most dramatic way possible — by scoring in the 119th minute.
-This was especially poignant for a club who had dropped out of the EFL entirely in 2015.
+Tranmere Rovers, who lost three consecutive First Division play-off semi-finals in the nineties, won promotion to League One last season in the most dramatic way possible — by scoring in the 119th minute.
+This was especially poignant for a club who had dropped out of the Football League entirely in 2015.

 — Football Faithful (@FootyFaithful_) May 25, 2019